-If the puncture is located in the tread area and our examination reveals that the damage is straightforward and that the puncture hole is no greater than 6mm in diameter, we will happily undertake its repair.
+If the puncture is located in the tread area and our examination reveals that the damage is straightforward and that the puncture hole is no greater than 6mm in diameter, we will happily undertake the repair.

-There are several steps Tiger Wheel & Tyre takes to properly repair a tyre and each is necessary to ensure the integrity of the repair.
-Following this procedure is moreover essential to retain the tyre's original speed rating.
+There are several steps Tiger Wheel & Tyre take to properly repair a tyre and each is necessary to ensure the integrity of the repair.
+Following this procedure is moreover essential to retain the tyre's original speed and load rating.
 In fact, unless these steps are followed, many manufacturers assert that the repaired tyre should be treated as a non-speed rated tyre, while others will void its speed rating regardless of the integrity of the repair.

 2. Plug and patch the hole.
 If it is possible to repair the tyre (and makes economic sense) the next step is to repair the puncture using the plug and patch method to ensure that the entire path taken by the puncturing object is fully and completely filled.

 Plug: This involves using a mushroom plug to fill the puncture-path from inside to outside, which is much stronger and safer to repair.